hashicorp/raft-wal/README.md

  3. Return the final `IndexStart` to be stored in `wal-meta.db`

-Sealed files can have their indexes read directly on open from the IndexStart in `wal-meta.db` so records can be looked but in constant time.
+Sealed files can have their indexes read directly on open from the IndexStart in `wal-meta.db` so records can be looked up in constant time.

 ## Log Lookup by Index